This workshop provides intensive training sessions in pathology and histopathology as well as didactic sessions on disease areas and mouse models.

-This course provides training in the theory and practice of maintaining mouse colonies for research.
-Participants completing this course will obtain a thorough understanding of colony management best practice that incorporates the latest developments and trends in the use of the laboratory mouse in research.
+This workshop provides training in the theory and practice of maintaining mouse colonies for research.
+Participants completing this workshop will obtain a thorough understanding of colony management best practice that incorporates the latest developments and trends in the use of the laboratory mouse in research.
 Additionally, to help researchers achieve rigor and reproducibility standards when working with mice, this workshop includes instruction on experimental design such as how to control biological variables (i.e., mouse strain, gender, age, weight, health, etc.) and how to manage colony data.

 This workshop provides training in the use of genetically defined laboratory mice as tools for asking questions about gene function and the role of genetics in the biology of cancer.
 Lectures will be given in the morning by world-renowned scientists, followed by intensive hands-on laboratory sessions.
 Didactic lectures will reflect current knowledge of modeling cancer in a variety of organ sites and will emphasize common themes in cancer research and modeling.